abingdonpta/abingdonpta/content/posts/2023-03-17 International Night/index.md

 ---
 title: International Night
 summary: Abingdon will celebrate International Night on Friday, April 28.
+We need your participation to make it successful!
 slug: international night
 date: 2023-03-17T06:00:00-04:00
 categories: events